-Disclosure: in compliance with the Federal Trade Commission, this blog post uses affiliate links.
+Disclosure: in compliance with the Federal Trade Commission, this blog post contains affiliate links.
 This means if you make a purchase using the links provided in this post, I receive a small commission.

 If you have additional recommendations from your own experiences, leave a comment below!
 And if you have a product that you’d like us to test out or review, send me a message!

-This is our “everyday use” diaper bag for Gavin, but is also a perfect bag for traveling.
+The Hap-Tim Multifunction Large Diaper Bag is our “everyday use” diaper bag for Gavin, and it’s a perfect bag for traveling.
 The bag is spacious enough to fit everything he needs in flight plus extra toys, snacks, and clothes, yet compact enough to fit underneath the seat in front of us.
-If you are flying on a regional jet with smaller overhead bins, this bag fits perfectly in those bins as well.
 My favorite feature is the plethora of pockets and storage to keep everything organized.
 We use the two exterior side pockets for snacks and a sippy cup and our boarding passes and my wallet fit with plenty of extra room in the anti-theft pocket.
 This bag appears small, but it is mighty!

-You would not believe how much crap I can stuff in this bag, and I’m not sure where to start when singing my praises about it.
-Plenty of pockets to keep you organized, an interior mesh pocket perfect for dirty clothes or undergarments, cinching straps to pack it all in, and a 19” pocket for your laptop.
-On top of that, if you end up needing to check your bag for any reason, the backpack straps unclip and store away in a special pocket so you don’t have to worry about your straps getting snagged on baggage loaders at the airport.
-I am able to pack everything for myself, including my camera gear, and everything for Gavin (that doesn’t fit in his diaper bag) in this bag with room to spare.
-Be aware that this backpack will fit in overhead bins on mainline aircraft, but not on ERJ-145 or CRJ-200 regional jets (don’t worry – airlines offer a complimentary valet check for any bags that are too large to fit overhead on regional jets).
-If carrying a backpack isn’t really your thing, they do make this bag in a “roller-board” style as well.
+You would not believe how much crap I can stuff in the eBags Motherlode Weekender Convertible Backpack!
+I am able to pack everything for myself, including my camera gear and everything for Gavin in this bag with room to spare.
+Plenty of pockets to keep you organized, an interior mesh pocket perfect for dirty clothes or undergarments, cinching straps to pack it all in securely, and a 19” pocket for your laptop.
+On top of that, the backpack straps unclip and store away in a special pocket so you don’t have to worry about your straps getting snagged on baggage belt loaders at the airport.

 Strollers, Carseats, and Baby Wearing